 "The advanced electric power grid promises a self-healing infrastructure using distributed, coordinated, power electronics control.
 One promising power electronics device, the Flexible AC Transmission System (FACTS), can modify the power flow locally within a power grid.
 Embedded computers within the FACTS devices, along with the links connecting them, form a communication and control network that can dynamically change the grid to achieve higher dependability.
-The goal is to reroute power distribution in the event of transmission line failure"--Abstract, leaf iii.
+The goal is to reroute power distribution in the event of transmission line failure"--Abstract, page iii.

-McMillin, Bruce M.
+Bruce M. McMillin

 Electrical and Computer Engineering